Canada Strong Pass 2026 savings in Ontario

 Location: 240 McLeod Street, Ottawa

-Ottawa is also home to other national museums participating in this initiative, including the Canada Aviation and Space Museum, Canada Agriculture and Food Museum and Canadian War Museum.
+Other participating national museums in the Capital Region include the Canada Aviation and Space Museum, Canada Agriculture and Food Museum, Canadian War Museum, Canada Science and Technology Museum and the Canadian Museum of History.

-Remember that this discount only applies to general admission, and there may be additional costs for special exhibitions, programs or time-ticketed events.
-Visit the official websites of each museum and gallery for more information.
+The Canada Strong Pass discount applies only to general admission.
+There may be additional costs for special exhibitions, programs or time-ticketed events.

 Free admission to Parks Canada locations

-The Canada Strong Pass grants all visitors to Parks Canada free admission to its national historic sites, national parks and national marine conservation areas.
+The Canada Strong Pass grants visitors Parks Canada free admission to incredible national historic sites, parks and marine conservation areas.
+Key sights in Ontario include:

 Rideau Canal National Historic Site